chanon/icu4unity/README.md

 # icu4unity

-icu4c library wrapper for Unity, focused on word breaking
+icu4c library wrapper for the Unity game engine.
+Focused on word breaking for Asian languages.

+# Currently in development